 21. New Super Mario Bros.
 2

 New Super Mario Bros.
 2 also featured co-op gameplay, which players unlocked after successfully completing the game’s Solo mode.
-With its addictive gameplay, beautiful visuals, and high level of replayability, New Super Mario Bros.
+With its addictive gameplay, beautiful visuals, and high level of replay value, New Super Mario Bros.
 2 is no doubt one of the finest titles available on the 3DS.

 22. Picross 3D: Round 2

 Puzzle games have always had a home on Nintendo’s handheld systems, and with the Nintendo 3DS’s technology and dual-screen display, Picross 3D: Round 2 is a perfect fit.
-The game’s 3D interface offers a unique take on the number and geometry-based puzzles we’ve seen developed in recent years, and the rewards for completing them — which range from a virtual cat to a diorama of Mario jumping into a block — offer enough Nintendo-themed charm to keep you coming back.
+The game’s 3D interface offers a unique take on the number and geometry-based puzzles that make up the genre, and the rewards for completing them — which range from a virtual cat to a diorama of Mario jumping into a block — offer enough Nintendo-themed charm to keep you coming back.

 23. Mario Kart 7